thaothecow/ASL-Detector/README.md

 # How to run
 - open the project preferably in a virtual or conda environment
 - install dependies via: pip install -r requirements.txt
-- should run after this, may take up to a couple of minutes to load the program
+- run main.py, may take up to a couple of minutes to load the program
+- press 'Q' key to close the program

 # Individual Contribution
 Annabel Chao